Have questions about teaching abroad? Check out our FAQ below - we've got the answers!

 The position is listed as "Open".

 If you're still having trouble applying to the open position and you meet the minimum requirements listed, simply copy the link and send an email to firstname.lastname@example.org and we will look into the issue for you!

 This one’s easy peasy!
-If you have forgotten your password, simply request a replacement password through the login page.
-All you have to do is enter your email address, select the "Forgot my password option and follow the instructions.
+If you have forgotten your password, simply request a replacement password through the password reset page.
+All you have to do is enter your email address and follow the instructions.

 A certified teacher has a recognized teaching qualification or license awarded by an education school, teacher preparation program, teacher’s college or local governing body.
 An ESL certification does not qualify as a valid teaching license.
 For more information, please read our blog post.